Checking vs. savings accounts: What they are and how to use them

 If you receive a check that exceeds the mobile deposit limit, you must deposit it at the bank, at an eligible ATM, or mail the check to the bank.
 And all of those options negate the convenience of having a mobile check deposit feature.

 Banks have to make money somehow, and some of this comes in the form of fees.
-There are many fees a bank can charge you on a checking account, including:
+There are many fees a bank can charge you on a checking or savings account, including:

 Many banks have eliminated some of these fees, such as maintenance fees and overdraft fees.
 Also, some banks will only charge you for outgoing wire transfers, but incoming transfers are free.